Hatem902/covid-19-tracker/README.md

 • Utilizing React Leaflet to show and configure the Map along with its tooltips and indicators.

-• Utilizing React Chart.Js to show and configure the Worldwide new cases/deaths/recovery Graphs.
+• Utilizing React Chart.js to show and configure the Worldwide new cases/deaths/recovery Graphs.

-• Utilizing Chakra UI to build a clean and Responsive React application.
+• Building a clean and Responsive UI.

 ---------------------------------------